squid-cache/squid-cache.github.io/MergeProcedure.rst

 Other developers are often able to provide projects for anyone just wanting to contribute.

 === Code Style ===
-Squid-2 and Squid-3 use different coding styles.

-'''Squid-3''':
  * Squid3CodingGuidelines lists the fine details of syntax required.
  * Formatting is presently enforced automatically post-commit.
   * Self-checks may be done using the '''scripts/source-maintenance.sh''' script (requires '''astyle 1.23''' for full checks).

-'''Squid-2''':

- * Properly indented with a style similar to the rest of the code.
- * Any C code will be indented by GNU indent 1.9.1 (exact version, no other GNU indent version) with the options:
- * {{{indent -br -ce -i4 -ci4 -l80 -nlp -npcs -npsl -d0 -sc -di0 -psl}}}.

 === Submission Format ===
 Submissions are emailed to '''squid-dev''' for merging, one submission per post.
 The submission email must contain: